 - At least 2 of:

-- Advanced Placement Physics C or Physics
+- AP Physics C or Physics

 In grade 12, the TOPS level courses are generally found to be sufficient preparation for AP exams.
 In their senior year, students work through an English course that incorporates work for many of the essays required by university applications.
 They must also choose at least one math credit between data management and linear algebra, the latter of which is not offered as a standard course by the TDSB.
 In addition to this, students must choose at least 2 courses amongst the three TOPS level grade 12 science courses.
-Individuals seeking a challenge in the sciences may elect to enroll in the AP Physics C course, which utilizes calculus in its analysis of dynamics, space science, magnetism and electricity.
+Individuals seeking a challenge in the sciences may elect to enroll in the AP Physics course, which utilizes calculus in its analysis of dynamics, space science, electricity and magnetism.
 The AP course also provides a rigorous challenge in terms of lab work, data analysis, design, and construction.

 TOPS students also fill out their timetables with at least ten elective courses over their tenure at our school.
 These courses enable TOPS students to learn alongside the rest of the MGCI community.
-These courses may include: technological classes (Computer Science, Robotics, Computer Engineering), additional language classes (French, Writer’s Craft), the arts (Drama, Visual Arts, Music, Film, Photography), and Social Science classes (Law, World Issues, Finance, Philosophy, Economics).
+These courses include technological classes (Computer Science, Robotics, Computer Engineering), additional language classes (French, Writer’s Craft), the arts (Drama, Visual Arts, Music, Film, Photography), and Social Science classes (Law, World Issues, Finance, Philosophy, Economics).